allenai/S2AND/README.md

 As the dummy file says, `main_data_dir` should be set to the location of wherever you downloaded the data to, and `internal_data_dir` can be ignored, as it is used for some scripts that rely on unreleased data, internal to Semantic Scholar.

-## How to use S2AND for training a model
+## How to use S2AND for loading data and training a model
 Once you have downloaded the datasets, you can go ahead and load up one of them:

 ```python